GeoscienceAustralia/ptha/propagation/SWALS/README.md

     -DNOCORIOLIS (do not include Coriolis terms in spherical coordinates.
 By default, Coriolis terms are used when -DSPHERICAL is defined.
 They can ONLY be used in conjunction with spherical coordinates.
 But even in this case, sometimes it is useful to turn them off, hence this variable)
     -DCOARRAY_USE_MPI_FOR_INTENSIVE_COMMS (this uses MPI instead of coarrays for communication in the main evolve loop.
 It improved performance using Intel-Fortran 2019, which does not have great coarray performance)
     -DCOARRAY_PROVIDE_CO_ROUTINES (provide implementations of coarray collectives using MPI.
 This is required for Intel-Fortran 2019, which does not support Fortran coarray collectives such as co_min, co_max, co_sum, etc)
+    -DLOCAL_TIMESTEPPING_PARTITIONED_DOMAINS Allow nonlinear domains inside a multidomain to take larger timesteps than suggested by timestepping_refinement_factor, if this would be stable.
+This can speed up model runs, but also introduces load imbalance.
+The load imbalance can be dealt with by providing a load_balance_partition file, which can be generated from a preliminary model run (see make_load_balance_partition in plot.R)

 Other options that are less often useful include: